Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 Sucralose - Dr. Axe

-3. Linked to Leaky Gut
+3. Linked to leaky gut

-Does sucralose affect gut bacteria?
 Essentially, the understanding we now have is that because the body cannot digest sucralose, it travels through the human gastrointestinal track and damages it as it goes.
 It harms the intestinal wall, potentially causing leaky gut.

 A study published in the Journal of Toxicology and Environmental Health found that cooking at high temperatures with sucralose can generate dangerous chloropropanols, a potentially toxic class of compounds.
-Although sucralose is commonly used in baked goods, studies show that the stability of the artificial sweetener decreases as the temperature and pH increase.
+Although sucralose is commonly used in baked goods, studies have shown that the stability of the artificial sweetener decreases as the temperature and pH increase.

 Not only does sucralose undergo thermal degradation when it’s heated, but researchers also found that chloropropanols that comprise a group of contaminants, including genotoxic, carcinogenic and tumorigenic compounds, are generated.